Will Methadone Help Me Overcome an Addiction to Narcotics?

 • Do I feel dependent on narcotics to the point that I cannot feel normal without them?

-• Do I merely take these drugs just to stave off withdrawal symptoms?
+• Do I take these drugs to stave off withdrawal symptoms?

-• Am I willing to attend therapy and other types of behavioral treatment in order to overcome my narcotic addiction?
+• Am I willing to attend therapy and other types of behavioral treatment to overcome my narcotic addiction?

 • Do I feel that I will not be able to stop taking narcotics on my own?

 If you answered yes to most of these questions, you would likely be a good candidate for methadone treatment.
-Over time, you can start to taper off the dosage of methadone if you prefer or stay on the medication.
-Either way, you have a strong likelihood of overcoming your narcotic addiction with the help of methadone treatment.
+Over time, you can start to taper off the methadone or remain on it long-term.

 the Take-Away